vintage-software/javascript/typescript.md

 #TypeScript Style Guide

 TypeScript is a statically typed super set of JavaScript (ES6/ES7).
-TypeScript follows all the same standards as the [JavaScript Style Guide](https://github.com/vintage-software/javascript).
-Currently we keep types to a minimum and stay close to the standard ES spec using TypeScript as our preferred transpiler.
+TypeScript follows all the **same** standards as the [JavaScript Style Guide](https://github.com/vintage-software/javascript).
+Types are optional and use developer disgression of when its apropriate or usefull to use static typing.

 Note TypeScript is compile time type checking.
-At runtime your ES6 Classes can be altered by their prototype and or object properties.
+Advoid altering you Classes or Prototypes at runtime.

 ## Class Primitive Properties